TheBestTvarynka/tbt/content/posts/announcing-grafily-0.3/index.md

 Graphs include trees.

 The resulting graph is interactive.
-It means that the user is able to change the graph structure, expand relationships (add nodes), or collapse them (hide).
+It means that the user is able to change the graph structure, expand relationships (add nodes), or collapse them (hide), swap spouses in the marriage, and even rearrange siblings.

 This article explains what have been implemented, how it works, includes a showcase, and describes plans for the future.
 You can use the page index to jump to any section you are interested in.

 # Philosophy

+## Do one thing and do it well

 The Grafily has one concrete goal, purpose: render pretty family relationships graphs.
 It will never become an all-in-one genealogy research tool.